I write about toxins in our food and air but what about social media?

 You could even try container gardening if you only have a small porch.

-There is nothing like fresh tomatoes or radishes fresh picked from your own garden.
+There is nothing like fresh tomatoes or radishes freshly picked from your garden.

 If you prefer fruit, try growing strawberries!